bzigterman/bzigterman.github.io/resume.md

 - Experience with HTML, CSS, Git and Markdown
 - Basic knowledge of JavaScript, C, R and Python programming languages
-- Skilled with spreadsheets, pivot tables and charting data

 ## Interests